 All work was suspended by the bankruptcy of Black.
-According to our investigation, Black failed to sign agreements with subcontractors for future work or with suppliers for construction materials and pocketed 50 million Abu-Dollars earmarked for payments to subcontractors for demolition work.
+According to our investigation, Black failed to sign agreements with subcontractors for future work or with suppliers for construction materials which should have been secured by Black by the end of 2014 and pocketed 50 million Abu-Dollars earmarked for payments to subcontractors for demolition work to cover its investment loss.